 Branding is more important than marketing because it sets the tone for a politician’s perception.
 If a politician’s Branding is off, then no amount of marketing will be able to save them.
 However, if politicians’ Branding is on point, they can get away with less effective marketing.

 There are many different ways to do political Branding.
 Some politicians focus on policy positions, while others focus on their biography or personality.
 The key is to find something that sets you apart from the competition and makes you stand out.

 Political marketing is more tactical than Branding.
 Different strategies and tactics can be used, depending on what will work best in each case.
 Some common tactics include advertising, endorsements, and visitations.

-Advertising can do through traditional media such as TV, radio, and print ads or through social media platforms like Facebook and Twitter.
+Advertising can be done through traditional media such as TV, radio, print ads, or social media platforms like Facebook and Twitter.
 Endorsements come from other influential people or organizations who support the politician.
 Visitation is when the politician goes into the community to meet with voters directly.

 Political Branding case studies

 - an excellent example of effective political Branding is the “Yes We Can” slogan used by Obama’s 2008 presidential campaign.

 - The slogan was simple and memorable, encapsulating Obama’s message of hope and change.